String.prototype.at()

 // A function which returns the last character of a given string

-function returnLast(arr) {
+function returnLast(str) {

-return arr.at(-1);
+return str.at(-1);

 }

-let invoiceRef = "myinvoice01";
+let invoiceRef = "my-invoice01";

 console.log(returnLast(invoiceRef)); // '1'

-invoiceRef = "myinvoice02";
+invoiceRef = "my-invoice02";

 console.log(returnLast(invoiceRef)); // '2'